Disadvantages and Considerations of Owning a Tamaskan Dog

 While Tamaskans are intelligent, they can also be independent and stubborn.
 Training may require patience and consistency, making them less suitable for first-time dog owners.

-Proper socialization from an early age is crucial for Tamaskans to prevent behavioral issues.
+Proper socialisation from an early age is crucial for Tamaskans to prevent behavioural issues.
 They need exposure to various people, animals, and environments.

-Some Tamaskans are prone to separation anxiety, which can result in destructive behavior and excessive barking when left alone for extended periods.
+Some Tamaskans are prone to separation anxiety, which can result in destructive behaviour and excessive barking when left alone for extended periods.

 Like all breeds, Tamaskans may be prone to certain health issues, such as hip dysplasia, elbow dysplasia, and eye conditions.
 Veterinary care and potential medical expenses should be factored into ownership.